Student workspace

 What if I have secured employment already?

 Students who have secured employment for a co-op work term immediately following the study term that led to their probation will normally be permitted to honour that employment commitment and the work term will be eligible for official co-op work-term credit.
-However, sequence change requests to lengthen a work term to eight months will not be approved for students in this situation.
+However, sequence change requests to lengthen a work term to eight months will not typically be approved for students in this situation.

-For students with a eight-month work term commitment already in place, or whose employer asks them to return for a second sequential work term, will normally be expected to honour those commitments.
+Students with a eight-month work term commitment already in place, or whose employer asks them to return for a second sequential work term, will normally be expected to honour those commitments.

 Can I use WaterlooWorks while on co-op probation?

-No, while on co-op probation you will not have access to the co-op job board on WaterlooWorks; however, you will still be able to access the non-co-op resources.
+While on co-op probation you will not have access to the co-op job board on WaterlooWorks; however, you will still be able to access the non-co-op resources.